Rear Light Cluster Bulbs Replacement

 You also risk being pulled over by the police and face a possible fine, although you’ll usually be given a few days to replace the bulb (and prove you’ve done it) before facing further action.

-All cars are slightly different, so if it is time to change your rear light bulbs, use our before you begin checklist, and find your car for specific instructions.
+All cars are slightly different, so if it is time to change your rear light bulbs, find your car for specific instructions.

 How to change your rear light bulb